GameServersHub/Steam-Servers-PHP-Website-Stats/README.md

 4. That's it!
 Enjoy the stats!

 # Battlemetrics Website Features
+These features below allow you to display any of these data stats directly on your website using the API provided by "Battlemetrics".
 * Supports Game Type
 * Supports Server ID
 * Supports Server Name